Accurate and efficient surface reconstruction from volume fraction data on general meshes: Interface reconstruction schemes

-In step \ref{plicRDF:initnS} of \verb|plic-RDF-N| (Section \ref{plic-RDF-N}) the most obvious first guess of the interface orientation inside interface cells is in terms of a numerically calculated gradient of the volume fraction data.
-With this approach the new method is similar to the approach by Cummins et al. \cite{Cummins.2005}.
-However, utilizing the gradient from the volume fraction data can provide an erroneous initial guess, especially on fine meshes.
-Hence, this approach will only be applied in the first time step of an interface advection simulation.
+In the first step of \verb|plic-RDF| the initial guess of the interface orientation inside the interface cells must be specified.
+If we use the gradient of the volume fraction data the method is similar to the approach by Cummins et al. \cite{Cummins.2005} and Sun et al. \cite{Sun.2010}.
+However, utilizing the gradient from the volume fraction data is known to provide an erroneous initial guess on fine meshes.
+Hence, the gradient calculation will only be applied in the first time step of interface advection simulations.
 For subsequent time steps we have found that an orientation estimate based on the previous time step is more accurate and thus requires fewer iterations.
-In the current implementation we use nearest--neighbour interpolation for this first guess of $\hat{\mathbf n}_S$.
-If the normal vectors in all surrounding cells differ by more than 30 degrees, the gradient of volume fraction is used as initial guess.
-On coarse meshes the gradient of the volume fraction does not limit the accuracy.
+In the current implementation the first guess of $\hat{\mathbf n}_{S,i}$ is obtained from the previous time step normals, $\hat{\mathbf n}_S^{\textrm{old}}$, as